Your complete guide to Queue Management System.

 - Online appointment booking

-- Staff apps to arrive and serve customers
+- Customized apps for staff to see arrival announcements, call-ups, and serve customers

 - Real-time monitoring of operations